lmoroz/bWAPP/README.txt

 bWAPP, or a buggy web application, is a deliberately insecure web application. bWAPP helps security enthusiasts, developers and students to discover and to prevent web vulnerabilities.
-It prepares to conduct successful penetration testing and ethical hacking projects.
+It prepares one to conduct successful penetration testing and ethical hacking projects.
 What makes bWAPP so unique?
 Well, it has over 60 web bugs! bWAPP covers all major known web vulnerabilities, including all risks from the OWASP Top 10 project!
-It is for educational purposes only.
+It is for security-testing and educational purposes only.

 It includes: